Want to start an online business if you can only spare 1 hour a day and $100 a month for it?

 SHANE: And it was cool watching the kids interact in our office space because I know that they are having fun, they are playing a games but they are also seeing mommy and daddy work at home.
 They are seeing us make money in a different way than most people do.
 I think it’s really going to teach them valuable lessons later that they don’t have to go work for someone else.
 If they want to, they can have a desk in their backroom and they can run a business and make a living off of it.
 So I think they are learning a lot of valuable things just from playing and just from seeing mom and dad work at home.

 Mine was just going to the playground.
 Isaac got off the bus the other day.
 We jumped right in the car with Anna.
 They have been dying to go to this playground.
 Isaac calls it his baseball playground.
 That’s where we used tee ball at and he goes there and he loves going there.
 We don’t get to go all the time.
-We go to a couple of different playgrounds a little closer but we ran over there, went to the playground, him and Anna were just having a great time.
+We go to a couple of different playgrounds a little closer but we ran over there, went to the playground, he and Anna were just having a great time.
 They took swords and they were just running around and everything became castles, they were fighting dragons and riding horses and all these things.

 It was just an awesome time and that’s the time I would usually have been at football practice or been in an after school meeting or something crazy like that.
-It’s just awesome to be able to roll of the bus and just go do whatever we want, and to stop working.
+It’s just awesome to be able to roll off the bus and just go do whatever we want, and to stop working.
 We stopped working at about 2:30 every day.
 We’ve never been able to do that before we started our own business and we just shut it down until the kids go to bed and we have a great time with our family after school.
 It’s just awesome to have the freedom and the ability to do that.

 All right, so hope you enjoyed this.
 We gave you your first month on what to do on your online business and I wish we had more time right now but man, this has been, I think this is our longest podcast we’ve done so far.